mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/SNP_alignment/README.md

-core SNP alignment can be used to build a high-resolution phylogeny in many cases and has been the gold standard approach in bacterial phylogenetics for the past decade, when applied to a large and diverse dataset as in this case, it results in a shrinking of informative sites, and a less resolute phylogeny. *N. gonorrhoeae* is a very diverse species with much recombination, therefor the number of sites conserved across various samples is smaller.
+core SNP alignment can be used to build a high-resolution phylogeny in many cases and has been the gold standard approach in bacterial phylogenetics for the past decade, when applied to a large and diverse dataset as in this case, it can result in a shrinking of informative sites, and a less resolved phylogeny.
+N. gonorrhoeae is a very diverse species with much recombination, therefor the number of sites conserved across various samples is smaller.
 For example, across the full whole genome pseudoalignment, there is a minimum of 6% N sites (134,866 bp)